conspirathon/bookbot/README.md

-# bookbot is guided python project on https://www.boot.dev
+# bookbot is a guided python project from: https://www.boot.dev

 BookBot is my first project!